raspberrypilearning/cd-beginner-html-css-sushi/en/step_12.md

 ## Making a menu bar

-On this card you will see how you can transform your navigation menu into a cool looking menu bar just by adding more CSS rules in the style sheet.
+On this card you will see how you can transform your navigation menu into a cool-looking menu bar, just by adding more CSS rules in the style sheet.

 ![Example of a menu bar](images/egCoolMenuBar.png)

 - Go to the style sheet file in the `styles.css` tab.
-Click **below** closing curly brace `}`, and press **Enter** to create a new blank line.
+Click **below** a closing curly brace `}`, and press **Enter** to create a new blank line.
 Add the following CSS rule:

 ```css
     nav ul {